Tangomagia: Locations

-The Netherlands, Belgium, Germany, France, England, Norway, Sweden, Denmark, Russia, Switzerland, Spain, Italy, Canada, United States, Japan, Taiwan, Indonesia, Turkey, Israel, Egypt, Morocco, Argentina, Colombia and possibly more.
-A quarter of the visitors are Dutch.
-The conversation language is English.

 History

 In 1997 was the first Tangomagia festival.
 Due to the great financial losses of the organizing foundation in 2011 and 2012 (Stichting Zandunga) a bankruptcy was declared on June 3, 2014.
 Thanks to financial rescue management, the 2013 edition was the last edition.
 After this, in 2015 the Dutch International Tangoweek foundation was founded to create a non-profit and independent organisation to promote the Argentine Tango in The Netherlands.